 You can find tutorials on almost any topic in Premiere Pro.
 It has your back covered.

-After few years may be DaVinci Resolve will have an exhaustive list of tutorials on almost all topics.
+After a few years may be DaVinci Resolve will have an exhaustive list of tutorials on almost all topics.

-But for a beginner, there are a quite a lot of easier tutorials available to get started in both Premiere Pro and DaVinci Resolve.
+But for a beginner, there are quite a lot of easier tutorials available to get started in both Premiere Pro and DaVinci Resolve.

 Click on the following official learning materials to get started: